walkai-org/walkai-cli/README.md

 walkai push my-api:latest
 ```

-Retrieves short-lived registry credentials from the WalkAI API (`GET /registry`) using the saved PAT before pushing.
+Pushes an image to the walk:ai registry so the cluster can access the image.
 You can use this command to push any container image, not just the ones built with the tool.

 ### Submit a job to WalkAI